SPV (Special Purpose Vehicle)

 Also known as SPV, Special Purpose Vehicle, Single-Deal Vehicle, Syndicate SPV

-An SPV is a single-purpose legal entity, usually a Delaware LLC, that pools capital from multiple investors to make one investment in one company.
-Common in venture syndicates via AngelList, Sydecar, and Assure.
-Standard economics are 20 percent carry to the lead plus a fixed admin fee, with one line on the company's cap table.
+An SPV is a single-purpose legal entity that pools capital from multiple investors to make one investment in one company.
+Standard syndicate economics are roughly 20 percent carry to the lead plus a fixed administrative fee, with the SPV appearing as a single line on the company's cap table.

 In depth

 An SPV is a one-purpose container.
-A lead investor identifies a deal, sets up a Delaware LLC, invites other accredited investors into the LLC, collects their checks, and then writes one larger check from the LLC into the startup.
+A lead investor identifies a deal, sets up a legal entity (commonly a limited liability company or limited partnership depending on jurisdiction), invites other qualified investors into the entity, collects their checks, and then writes one larger check from the entity into the startup.
 On the startup's cap table, the SPV appears as a single line.
-On the SPV's books, each LP has a membership interest proportional to their contribution.
+On the SPV's books, each LP holds an interest proportional to their contribution.

-Platforms like AngelList, Sydecar, and Assure productized the formation, accreditation checks, tax filings (K-1s), and exit distribution mechanics.
+Specialist platforms have productised SPV formation, investor-eligibility checks, tax filings, and exit distribution mechanics.
 The lead investor decides the carry rate and the admin fee structure.
-Most syndicate SPVs charge 20 percent carry on profits, with platform fees either absorbed by the lead or passed through to LPs at $2K-$15K per SPV.
+Most syndicate SPVs charge around 20 percent carry on profits, with platform fees either absorbed by the lead or passed through to LPs.

 The single-deal nature is the defining feature.
 Unlike a fund GP, an SPV lead cannot redeploy proceeds.
 When the underlying company exits, the SPV liquidates, pays carry to the lead, and distributes the rest pro rata to LPs.
 If the company never exits, the SPV holds the position until something happens.